How Many Cylinders Is My Car by Vin?

 You can read this guide to understand longitudinal and transverse engine configuration.

-The front of the engine is where you see the crankshaft pulley and serpentine belt.
-The side of the engine where the flywheel and transmission is located is the rear side.
+The front of the engine has the crankshaft pulley and belt.
+The rear has a flywheel and transmission.

-In the case of V6 engines, the numbering sequence follows either a clockwise direction or even numbers on one bank and odd numbers on the other.
+With V-6 engines, the cylinders are numbered either clockwise or with even numbers on one side and odd on the other.

 V8 Cylinders Number Identification